No money down

 VA Home Loan Limitations

 You cannot use your VA Home Loan benefits to purchase a vacation home or rental property.
-However, you can buy a new primary residence if you lived in your prior home for at least 12 months.
-Likewise, you can use your benefit to purchase a 2-4 unit home but, it must be your primary residence.
+However, you can buy a new primary residence if you have lived in your prior home for at least 12 months.
+Likewise, you can use your benefit to purchase a 2-4 unit home, but it must be your primary residence.

-Who is eligible to receive a VA home loan?
+Who is eligible to receive VA home loan benefits?

 Do you have the proper service requirements to get a VA loan?